GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     :code:`np.ndarray` instance backing the host memory buffer, :code:`None` otherwise.

 :code:`halo: Tuple[Tuple[int, int], ...]`
-    A n-dimensional tuple of 2-tuples of ints, in the same format as the halo parameter of the construction functions.
+    A tuple of length :code:`ndim` with entries which are 2-tuples of ints.
+Specifies the start and end boundary sizes on the respective dimension.
 This property can be modified at run-time and therefore has a corresponding setter, where values of the type :code:`Tuple[Union[int,Tuple[int, int]], ...]` are accepted with the same meaning as for the :code:`halo` parameter of the storage creation functions.

 :code:`nbytes: int`,
     Size of the buffer in bytes (excluding padding).